 4. Upgrade Pick Zojirushi BB-PAC20BA Home Bakery Virtuoso Bread Maker

 The Zojirushi Virtuoso is similar to the Virtuoso Plus, except for its price and a few features.
-It offers versatility and convenience in the making of different breads.
+It offers versatility and convenience in the making of different loaves of bread.
 The Virtuoso is a great upgrade to your existing bread maker.

-The Virtuoso provides 10 preset options to make bread making as effortless and fun as possible.
-From organic baking to the making of gluten-free recipes, this machine can get it done in no time.
+The Virtuoso provides 10 preset options to make bread-making as effortless and fun as possible.
+From organic baking to making gluten-free recipes, this machine can get it done in no time.
 What makes this possible is the inclusion of a heating element under the lid.
-This complements the bottom heating element to create breads with even cooking and browning.
+This complements the bottom heating element to create slices of bread with even cooking and browning.

-One drawback to the Virtuoso is the absence of an automatic dispenser.
-However, this is not a big issue if you also want to be more involved in the making of your bread.
+One drawback to Virtuoso is the absence of an automatic dispenser.
+However, this is not a big issue if you also want to be more involved in making your bread.

 The BB-PAC20BA Virtuoso is an excellent bread machine for those who want reliability, performance, consistency, and convenience.
 It is still pricier than others; although, it is worth every penny.